 My autumnal garden is covered in the first shed of yellow pine needles that precede the big leaf drops.
 A mow right after a needle drop is one of the most satisfying of the year.
 The contrast in color and texture is never better than when crisp turf green is set against beds that are quickly dismantling themselves

-Frost is still a week or more away (in New England) but have you thought about designing your garden specifically to revel in the joy of fall?
+Frost is still at least a week or more away (in New England) but have you thought about designing your garden specifically to revel in the joy of fall?

 Here are some tips for fall focussed garden design: